 Sharing Our Stories

-Identity and self-discovery are essential to students’ understanding of themselves and one another.
-This work encompasses identity development framework that includes ability, age, ethnicity, family structure, gender, race, religion, and socio-economic status.
-In Lower School, this exploration is present in programs such as Sharing Our Stories at weekly assemblies.
+Identity and self-discovery play an important role in helping students understand themselves and one another.
+Students explore aspects of identity including ability, age, ethnicity, family structure, gender, race, religion, and socioeconomic background.
+In the Lower School, this learning comes to life through programs such as Sharing Our Stories during weekly assemblies.